 If you’re hitting the open road, take a few steps to ensure everything goes smoothly.

 You’re taking a vacation to avoid stress—you don’t want to be in a panic because you’re behind schedule.
 Determine how many kilometres you want to cover each day and where you want to spend each night.
 Then, build in a few hours each day for flexibility.
 Give yourself time to make unscheduled stops so you don’t miss out on that local restaurant that’s off the beaten path.

 Make a pit stop

 Before you leave, take your car in for some routine maintenance.
 Make sure the mechanic checks fluid levels and tire pressure.
 If you want to go that extra step, ask them to show you how to change the light bulbs for indicators, interior lights and headlights, and how to add transmission fluid, antifreeze, and oil.
-Double check the glove compartment for your road service and auto insurance cards and don’t forget to add our handy Fender Bender Guide.
+Double check the glove compartment for your road service and auto insurance cards and don’t forget to review our handy guide to collision reporting just in case.
 You remembered the snacks and bottled water.
 But did you check the trunk for the jumper cables and first aid kit?
 It’s a good idea to pack a few blankets and a flashlight, too.

 Always bring extra prescription medications so you don’t have to call for refills on the road—same goes for hearing aid batteries and your favourite contact lens solution that may be hard to find.
 Make a list of your medications and emergency contacts and put it in your wallet next to your health insurance card or record this information under the listing ICE - In Case of Emergency—in your cell phone contacts.